After all the time it took you to write it, you now want to know how to sell your new book.

 You can add more book metadata, such as reviews, front and back flap blurbs, and format your book description.

 Don’t think this is an option you can get around to later.
 Make sure your author page is perfect before you release your book.

-Publishing your book as a pre-order is a terrific way to ensure that everything is perfect before your book goes on sale.
+Publishing your ebook as a pre-order is a terrific way to ensure that everything is perfect before it goes on sale.

 It gives you time to correct or improve elements you might have overlooked or suddenly realize need a tweak.

 You can check your book sales page and be confident that everything is correct.